DIS LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, May 18, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in The Walt Disney Company ("Disney" or the "Company") (NYSE: DIS) of a class action securities lawsuit.
+NEW YORK, May 22, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in The Walt Disney Company ("Disney" or the "Company") (: DIS) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Disney investors who were adversely affected by alleged securities fraud between December 10, 2020 and November 8, 2022.
 Follow the link below to get more information and be contacted by a member of our team: